You'll need excellent observation and investigative skills, as well as attention to detail, to be a good trading standards officer

-- TSOs may work alone within defined local authority boundaries, but can also work in a team and with other authorities, primarily the police force.
+- You may work alone within defined local authority boundaries, but you could also work in a team and with other authorities, primarily the police force.

 - Opportunities exist in local authorities throughout the UK.

-- Experienced TSOs may work on a self-employed basis offering consultancy services to large companies.
+- With significant experience you may work on a self-employed basis offering consultancy services to large companies.

 - Secondments are sometimes possible, for example to national authorities or regulatory bodies such as the Food Standards Agency.

-Trainees combine study with paid employment to complete a range of professional qualifications on the Trading Standards Qualification Framework (TSQF) in accordance with their existing qualifications and experience and the needs of the employer.
+It is usual to start out as a trainee where you'll combine study with paid employment to complete a range of professional qualifications on the Trading Standards Qualification Framework (TSQF).
+The levels of training you'll complete will depend on your existing qualifications and experience, as well as the needs of the employer.

 This area of work is attractive to career changers looking for a move into trading standards.

-- competence in using IT and dealing with statistics;
+- competence in using IT and dealing with statistics for record keeping

 A full driving licence and access to a car is usually required.

-rading standards officers (TSOs) who provide a public trading standards service are employed by local authorities, including local, regional and county councils (or the Trading Standards Service in Northern Ireland).
+Local authorities are one of the main employers of TSOs.
+This includes local, regional and county councils (or the Trading Standards Service in Northern Ireland).